If I say Astra, what comes to mind?

 - The blog

-So how does all this works?
+So how does all this work?
 Just activate the module and go back to the Customizer, then click on Layout > Header, for instance.

-If the module can work on the selected element, a Spacing section will have appeared.
+If the module can work on the selected element, a Spacing section will appear.

 It is then very simple to modify the spacing between your different elements, depending on the chosen device (computer, tablet or smartphone).

-To manage the responsive design of a page, it's great!
+It's great to manage the responsive design of a page!
 Take a look below:

-The last nice option that will appeal to the most experienced: you can choose spacing values in pixels, EM, or in percentage.
+The last option that will appeal nicely to those more experienced: you can choose spacing values in pixels, EM, or in percentage.

 After activating this module, you will see two new options appear on the Customizer, in Layout > Header :